 Just like you, pests and critters will be seeking warmth during winter.
-As the weather gets colder, some insects and furry animals will be looking for shelter, food sources and mates to reproduce, and sometimes the best place to get these is in our homes.
-To prevent your abode from becoming a wonderland for pests, early detection and proactive measures must be done.
+As the weather gets colder, some insects and furry animals will be looking for shelter, food sources and mates (to reproduce with).
+Sometimes the best place to get these is in our homes.
+To prevent your house from becoming a wonderland for pests, early detection and proactive measures must be done.
 Here’s how to stop them before they become a problem:

 What kinds of pets and critters should you look out for?

-Insects, both harmless and harmful can seek shelter in the damp areas of your home.
-If you live near a lot of trees or have a garden, insects like centipedes and millipedes can move to your basement or bathroom (or other damp areas of the house).
+Insects can seek shelter in the damp areas of your home.
+If you live near a lot of trees or have a garden, centipedes and millipedes can move to your basement, bathroom and other damp areas of the house.
 Bugs and ants, as well as cockroaches and spiders may find refuge in your walls.
-The worst kinds of insects are bedbugs and ticks which may have found their way into your home during warmer weather and stuck around until winter.
+The worst kinds of insects are bedbugs and ticks.
+Some could find their way into your home during warmer weather and stick around until winter.

 Should I be concerned?

-While some insects, like centipedes and millipedes are harmless (they can even be useful since they eat smaller insects), others can bite you.
-The worst ones are carriers of diseases, bacteria and other viruses.
-Rodents, aside from being possible carriers of rabies, can damage property.
+Some insects like centipedes and millipedes are harmless.
+They can even be useful since they eat smaller insects.
+However, others like ladybugs, boxelder bugs or termites can bite you or leave unsightly stains and bad odour.
+The worst ones, like ticks and cockroaches are carriers of diseases, bacteria and other viruses.
+Meanwhile, rodents, aside from being possible carriers of rabies, can ruin property.
 They can snack on your cables, gnaw holes and damage your house.
 They also leave smelly and unsightly droppings and urine.